Lara Logan draws backlash for comparing Fauci to Nazi doctor Josef Mengele on Fox News

 Logan’s response, though, went well beyond.

 “What you see on Dr. Fauci — this is what people say to me: that he doesn’t represent science to them.
-He represents Joseph Mengele,” she said.
+He represents Josef Mengele,” she said.
 “Dr. Josef Mengele, the Nazi doctor who did experiments on Jews during the Second World War and in the concentration camps.
 And I am talking about people all across the world are saying this, because the response from covid, what it has done to countries everywhere, what it has done to civil liberties, the suicide rates, the poverty, it has obliterated economies.
 The level of suffering that has been created because of this disease is now being seen in the cold light of day.”

 Hegseth, who guest-hosted Fox’s 7 p.m. opinion show on Monday, showed little reaction while Logan spoke and did not contradict or push back on her comments.
 Before going to the commercial break, he promoted Logan’s show on the Fox Nation streaming service.
 (His other guest, Fox host Will Cain, called Fauci a “would-be authoritarian.”)

-Known as “the angel of death,” Mengele performed “a broad range of agonizing and often lethal experiments with Jewish and Roma twins, most of them children,” while serving as a physician at the Auschwitz concentration camp, according to the United States Holocaust Memorial Museum.
+Known as “the angel of death,” Mengele performed “a broad range of agonizing and often lethal experiments with Jewish and Roma twins, most of them children,” while serving as a physician at the Auschwitz concentration camp, according to the U.S. Holocaust Memorial Museum.

 Early Tuesday morning, the Auschwitz Museum’s official Twitter account released a statement seeming to condemn Logan’s remarks without naming her.
 “Exploiting the tragedy of people who became victims of criminal pseudo-medical experiments in Auschwitz in a debate about vaccines, pandemic and people who fight for saving human lives is shameful,” the organization said.
 “It is disrespectful to victims & a sad symptom of moral and intellectual decline.”

-Jonathan Greenblatt, the chief executive of the Anti-Defamation League organization, issued a statement to The Post on Tuesday saying that “there’s absolutely no comparison between mask mandates, vaccine requirements, and other covid-19 mitigation efforts to what happened to Jews during the Holocaust.”
+Jonathan Greenblatt, the chief executive of the Anti-Defamation League organization, issued a statement to The Washington Post on Tuesday saying that “there’s absolutely no comparison between mask mandates, vaccine requirements, and other covid-19 mitigation efforts to what happened to Jews during the Holocaust.”

 He added, “This includes making outlandish and offensive analogies suggesting that somehow Dr. Anthony Fauci is akin to Nazi war criminal Josef Mengele, known for his gruesome medical experiments on concentration camp prisoners.”